-Regulation 559 requires the operator of a determined major hazard facility to review and, if necessary, revise the safety assessment conducted under regulation 555 to ensure the adequacy of control measures, the emergency plan and the safety management system.

-Sub-regulation 559(2) requires the operator to conduct a review and revision in specific circumstances including where a health and safety representatives requests a review or where a modification to the major hazard facility is proposed.

-Sub-regulation 559(3) provides that, in reviewing and revising the emergency plan, the operator must consult with the emergency service organisations with which the operator consulted under regulation 557 when the plan was prepared.

-Sub-regulation 559(4) allows the health and safety representative to request a review if the representative reasonably believes that the circumstances referred to in regulation 559(2) affects or may affect the health and safety of a member of the work group represented by the health and safety representative and the operator has not adequately conducted a review in response to the circumstance.
+- 1453.
+Regulation 559 requires the operator of a determined major hazard facility to review and, as necessary, revise the safety assessment conducted under regulation 555 to ensure the adequacy of control measures, the emergency plan and the safety management system. - 1454.
+The maximum penalty for contravening regulation 559 is \$6 000 for an individual and \$30 000 for a body corporate. - 1455.
+Sub-regulation 559(2) requires the operator to conduct a review and revision in specific circumstances including where a health and safety representatives requests a review or where a modification to the major hazard facility is proposed. - 1456.
+Sub-regulation 559(3) provides that, in reviewing and revising the emergency plan, the operator must consult with the emergency service organisations with which the operator consulted under regulation 557 when the plan was prepared. - 1457.
+Sub-regulation 559(4) allows the health and safety representative to request a review if the representative reasonably believes that the circumstances referred to in sub-regulation 559(2) affects or may affect the health and safety of a member of the work group represented by the health and safety representative and the operator has not adequately conducted a review in response to the circumstance.